apache/flink/docs/dev/stream/operators/windows.zh.md

 (see [triggers](#triggers) for how Flink determines when a window is ready).

 The window function can be one of `ReduceFunction`, `AggregateFunction`, `FoldFunction` or `ProcessWindowFunction`.
-The first two can be executed more efficiently (see [State Size](#state size) section) because Flink can incrementally aggregate the elements for each window as they arrive.
+The first three can be executed more efficiently (see [State Size](#state size) section) because Flink can incrementally aggregate the elements for each window as they arrive.
 A `ProcessWindowFunction` gets an `Iterable` for all the elements contained in a window and additional meta information about the window to which the elements belong.